Take Action Against Fraud, Money Laundering, and Corruption

 Frequently Asked Questions

-Advancing your life and career with an online fraud and financial crime investigation degree comes with lots of questions, and we want to ensure your search for answers is effortless.
+Advancing your career with a degree in fraud and financial crime investigation comes with lots of questions, and we want to ensure your search for answers is effortless.
 If you have a question we haven’t covered, call (866) 295-3106 to speak with an enrollment counselor.

 Study as a full-time student to complete this online program in 2-4 years.
 Utica University also allows you to transfer up to 90 credits to this program, helping you graduate even faster.
 To review the curriculum details, visit our courses page.